Nido (brand): Availability

-Nido is available in Mexico, Asia (except Indonesia, where this milk is named "Dancow"), Middle East, most of Africa, most of South America (in Brazil it is named "Ninho"), the UK, Portugal and some parts of the United States, particularly New York City.
+Nido is available in Mexico, Asia (except Indonesia, where this milk is named "Dancow"), Middle East, most of Africa, most of South America (in Brazil it is named "Ninho"), the UK, Portugal and some parts of the United States, where it is mainly sold in Walmart Supercenters.
 In some regions, the product is sold under the name "Nespray".

 In Spain, however, the name Nido refers to a bird food sold by Nestlé Purina PetCare.

 Sugar Content in Low & Medium income countries

 A report by Public Eye, a Swiss-based sustainability NGO, found that for Nestlé-brand breast milk substitutes such as Cerelac and Nido, a higher quantity of added sugar was found in low and medium-income countries.
 Countries such as Indonesia were found to have added sugar contents of up to 6 grams per portion, while Switzerland itself had no added sugar for the same given wheat-based product.